castillocarlosr/portfolio/README.md

 Pending Update
 * Will update with most recent employment (HCL America)
-* Currently being updated:  February 15, 2023
+* Currently being updated:  June 07, 2023
 * Updates to include projects worked on at HCL America
+* I'm so bad at this.
+If only there was 50 more hours in the day or didn't have to sleep.
+Or maybe become half a robot.
+That would be cool.
 - LinkedIn is up-to-date (mostly)